biicode/docs/raspberrypi/rpi-set-up.rst

 Whether you intend to develop on your RPi board, or on your usual Linux Development Environment (**LDE**) cross-compiling your code, **you need to install the biicode software**.
 Read the :ref:`instructions in the general section of this documentation <first_steps>`.
 There you'll learn how to:

 * **Sign up** with biicode
-* Download and install the **client binaries** for your operating system (Raspbian in your RPi board, or a Debian-based distro for cross-compiling)
+* Download and install the **biicode installer** for your operating system (Raspbian in your RPi board, or a Debian-based distro for cross-compiling)
 * Create a biicode **workspace**

 .. container:: infonote